DS202-at-ISU/lab-1-team-5-lab-1/README.md

 <span style="font-size: 24px;">**Step 12.3**</span>

-- Student 1’s note:
+- Devon’s note: No notable errors.

 - Lucas’s note: I used RStudio to clone the existing GitHub repository using the HTTPS URL.
-In RStudio, I navigated to File > New Project > Version Control > Git, pasted the repository URL, and ensured the project directory name matched the repo name.
+In RStudio, I navigated to File \> New Project \> Version Control \> Git, pasted the repository URL, and ensured the project directory name matched the repo name.

 - Eitan’s note: I cloned the team repository onto my local machine inside a DS_202 folder.